jia-xinyu/jia-xinyu.github.io/_projects/12_project.md

 **Motion Control**

 We have developed several **efficient** and **robust** motion controllers for robots with high degrees of freedom.
-Please see our publications {% cite tmech_2024 icra_2024 %}.
-We will be delighted if the algorithm could be deployed in your robots.
+Please refer to these publications {% cite tmech_2024 icra_2024 %} for more details.
+We will be delighted if the algorithm could be deployed on your robots.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">